-- the complexity of the game, including the amount of player choices and their potential effect on the outcome, and the strategies involved.
+The complexity of the game, including the number of player choices and their potential effect on the outcome, and the strategies involved.

 What do I need to know about the application process for a skill games license?

-Applicants for a skill games license who already hold a Class 3 license, or a corresponding Class 4 license issued by the MGA in terms of the Remote Gaming Regulations, would not require to duplicate the administrative requirements in terms of the regulations that have already been satisfied by the same applicant and furthermore such applicant is exempt from the annual license fee.
+Applicants for a skill games license who already hold a Class 3 license, or a corresponding Class 4 license issued by the MGA in terms of the Remote Gaming Regulations, would not require to duplicate the administrative requirements in terms of the regulations that have already been satisfied by the same applicant.
+Furthermore such an applicant is exempt from the annual license fee.